Shaukat Usmani: Books

 Peshawar to Moscow Leaves from an Indian Muhajireen's diary, Shaukat Usmani's earliest book was published by Swarajya Publishing House, Benares in 1927.
 Much later in life, Usmani published a book on the same theme, Historic Trips of a Revolutionary - Sojourn in the Soviet Union.
 The book gives an account of Usmai's part in the émigré Communist Party of India, and other examples of progress in his homeland like the Indian Military School.
 He gives colorful descriptions of his stays in Moscow, during which he lodges at the Hotel Delovoi Dior (which has a meaning something akin to the “Business Courtyard”), and boards at the Hotel De Lux, once a gathering place for Communist leaders from all over the world.
 He also describes a trip from Tashkent through Ukraine to Crimea.
 This book is focused mainly on the Middle Eastern states of the Soviet Union.

 Usmani published in 1939 Char Yatri in Hindi and Char Musafir in Urdu and later in English as Four Travellers.
 It is an account of a journey of four Indian revolutionaries through Jagdalak, Kabul, Mazar-i-Sharif, Termiz, Bukhara and Samarkand.
-He had also published a collection of eight stories in 1951 called Night of the eclipse; a collection of 8 short stories.
-Karachi: Usta Publications Corp.
+He had also published a collection of eight short stories in 1951 called Night of the Eclipse (Karachi: Usta Publications).